rjdkmr/gcMapExplorer/README.rst

 * Another file format for chormosomal contact map - much faster than above format to read/write but not compact
 * Easy import of Coordinate Sparse, HOMER Interaction matrix and Bin-Contact formats to the new formats.
-* Interface for data conversion
+  * Interface for file format conversions
 * Interface for Normalization
 * Publication ready images at one click.